 Melissa Mariano was named head coach of the Hamilton College field hockey program in July 2017.
 In 2018 she guided the Continentals to a record of 10-6 including 6-4 in the NESCAC, and the program hosted a conference championship quarterfinal for the third year in a row.
 Her players collected an all-America award, three all-region honors and three all-NESCAC selections.
 Two seniors participated in the annual senior game and Hamilton finished the year ranked 18th in the final Division III Top 20 coaches poll.
 Ten student-athletes made the National Field Hockey Coaches Association National Academic Squad and the Continentals received a National Academic Team Award for the second year in a row under Mariano.

 In mid-September of 2017 Mariano's squad climbed as high as No. 8 in the coaches poll, which is the best ranking in program history.
 She has coached two all-America selections and six all-region and all-conference athletes at Hamilton.

-Mariano spent the previous nine years as the head coach at Franklin and Marshall College.
+Mariano was the head coach at Franklin and Marshall College from 2008 to 2016.
 Her Franklin and Marshall teams boasted a winning record in each of her last eight years at the school.
 In 2016 Mariano directed the Diplomats to a record of 16-5, a share of the Centennial Conference regular season title and the NCAA championship quarterfinals.
 It was the team's fifth NCAA appearance in the last six years.

 The team experienced a great deal of success in the Centennial Conference under Mariano.
 Franklin and Marshall earned at least a share of five regular season crowns and captured the tournament title in 2012.
 She was named coach of the year in 2011 and 2015, and her players racked up a rookie of the year and two player of the year awards to go along with 33 all-conference honors.